aifenaike/Semantic_Search_and_Retrieval/README.md

 # Semantic_Search_and_Retrieval
-A Query-Document pair ranking system using GloVe embeddings and RankCosine.
+A Query-Document pair ranking system using GloVe embeddings and RankCosine..

 ### Semantic search